About

 Professional Background

 My career spans academia, international organizations, and independent consultancy.
-I began my work in health economics at the Institute for Medical Technology Assessment (iMTA) at Erasmus University Rotterdam, where I conducted research and taught courses on health financing, economic evaluation, and information systems.
+I began my work in health economics at the Institute for Medical Technology Assessment (iMTA) at Erasmus University Rotterdam, where I conducted research and taught courses on health financing, economic evaluation, information technology, and the Dutch health financing system.

-I later worked with the World Health Organization (WHO) in Geneva, focusing on health systems financing and supporting countries in strengthening their planning and budgeting frameworks.
-Since then, I have continued working as an independent consultant, collaborating with WHO and partners on a wide range of global and country-level initiatives spanning multiple regions and health priorities.
+I later worked with the World Health Organization (WHO) in Geneva, focusing on health systems financing and health systems research in developing countries.
+Since then, I have continued working as an independent consultant, collaborating with WHO, international partners, and country teams on global and country-level initiatives across multiple regions.

 30+